fed/blog/content/uses.md

   flexibility to stand helps with focus and reduces fatigue, especially during long stretches of work.
 The sturdy build and spacious surface also mean I have plenty of room for my setup without feeling cramped.

+- [Sony WH-XB900N](https://store.sony.com.au/archived-headphones-bluetooth/WHXB900NL.html) is my current set of noise cancelling headphones.
+Had them for a few years now and they are still great.
+Battery lasts a couple days at a time, they are very comfortable to wear and the noise cancellation is really good.

 ## Away from work

 I try to stay away from my laptop after working hours and during weekends.

-I always keep a small notepad close for journalling, doodling and brain dumping either when I'm on the go or throughout the day when I'm at home.
+I always keep a notepad close for journalling, doodling and brain dumping either when I'm on the go or throughout the day when I'm at home.

 I've got an old [Kindle Paperwhite](https://www.amazon.com/kindle/shop/kindle-paperwhite) (7th generation but still going strong) I use to read my ebooks, which is particularly convenient when travelling, although lately I've been making use of my